How to Use Cold Calling for B2B Lead Generation in 2024

 Conclusion

 Cold calling is no walk in the park.
 But with enough planning, willingness to spend time on research and refining, and plenty of patience, it can be an effective lead generation effort.
 Make sure that you train your sales reps and teach them how to be patient, understanding, and ultimately ensure that the leads are a good fit.
+Only then will you be able to warm up your leads.
 This is especially important in B2B sales as the decision-making process is long and nobody wants to buy a service/product they don’t really need.